Pitt in Munich

 What You'll Accomplish:

-• You will improve your German language proficiency through language courses taught by Goethe-Institut staff
+* Improve your German language proficiency through language courses taught by Goethe-Institut staff.

 Munich is the capital city of the state of Bavaria, the largest in Germany.
 Munich is home to major universities, museums, theatres and historical landmarks.
 The city is best known for its international soccer team Bayer-Muenchen and its annual Oktoberfest.